Silent Night (2012 film)

 Silent Night is a 2012 slasher film directed by Steven C. Miller and starring Malcolm McDowell, Jaime King, Donal Logue, Ellen Wong, and Brendan Fehr.
-It is a remake of Charles E. Sellier, Jr.'s 1984 film Silent Night, Deadly Night and the sixth installment in the Silent Night, Deadly Night film series.
-The film was given a limited theatrical release on November 30, 2012, and was released on DVD and Blu-ray Disc on December 4, 2012.
+It is the reboot of Charles E. Sellier, Jr.'s 1984 film Silent Night, Deadly Night and the sixth installment in the Silent Night, Deadly Night film series.
+It received mixed reviews from critics.
+It was given a limited theatrical release on November 30, 2012, and was released on DVD and Blu-ray Disc on December 4.

 Plot

 A mysterious man dresses in a Santa Claus suit, complete with a mask.
-Once dressed, "Santa" captures and kills Jordan, a deputy sheriff, in the small town of Cryer, Wisconsin.
+Once dressed, "Santa" captures and kills Deputy Kevin Jordan in the small town of Cryer, Wisconsin.
 Jordan is sleeping with the married Alana Roach and is electrocuted with Christmas lights in his home.
-The following day, Christmas Eve, Cryer Sheriff Cooper, calls Deputy Aubrey Bradimore in on her day off when Jordan doesn't arrive at work.
+The following day, Christmas Eve, Sheriff James Cooper calls Deputy Aubrey Bradimore in on her day off when Jordan does not arrive at work.
 Aubrey is a new addition to the sheriff's office and is still reeling from the unexpected death of her husband John.
-She doesn't think she's a good deputy, as she is trying to live up to her father, who is a retired sheriff.
-Aubrey was going to spend the holiday with her parents, but instead goes out to check on Jordan, finding his mangled body, and Roach, who has been dismembered, later in the day.
+She does not think she is a good deputy, as she is trying to live up to her father, a retired sheriff.
+Aubrey was going to spend the holiday with her parents but instead goes out to check on Jordan, finding his mangled body, and Roach, who has been dismembered, later in the day.
 Sheriff Cooper decides not to tell Mayor Revie until the case is solved.

 Meanwhile, the masked Santa killer goes on a murder spree, killing those who have done something he considers 'naughty.'
 His next victim is a bratty teenage girl who he kills with a cattle prod.
 He then makes his way to the local motel, murdering Frank and Goldie during a softcore porn shoot.
-Maria manages to escape and tries to hide inside a Christmas tree farm, but the killer chops off one of her legs and kills her by shoving her into a woodchipper.
-Sheriff Cooper calls in Deputy Stanley Giles and goes out to find the killer himself, but comes back empty-handed.
-The killer Santa continues on his spree, arriving at the church and kills the Perverted Reverend Madely for stealing donation money.
-Aubrey starts to suspect, a drug dealer Stein Karsson, as the killer.
+Maria tries to hide in a Christmas tree farm, but the killer chops off one of her legs and shoves her into a woodchipper.
+Sheriff Cooper calls in Deputy Stanley Giles and goes out to find the killer himself but comes back empty-handed.
+The killer Santa arrives at the church and kills the perverted Reverend Madeley for stealing donation money.
+Aubrey starts to suspect drug dealer Stein Karsson as the killer.